mtumilowicz/scala-cats-tagless-final-http4s-middleware-workshop/README.md

           newIndex.value
         }
         ```
-        * [F[_]: Monad] – this context bound ensures that there is an implicit Monad[F] in scope, meaning we can safely deal with our generic F type as a monad and use the powerful tools available, such as for-comprehension (as in this case).
-The Monad typeclass is provided by the Cats library.
+        * [F[_]: Monad] – this context bound ensures that
+            * there is an implicit Monad[F] in scope
+            * we can safely deal with our generic F type as a monad and use for-comprehension
+            * The Monad typeclass is provided by the Cats library
-        * implicit interpreter: IndexDsl[F] – at invocation, we also make sure that there is an implicit IndexDsl[F] in scope, this gives us a compile time guarantee that we will have an interpreter to hand that can deal with any type F that we try to invoke the method for.
+        * implicit interpreter: IndexDsl[F]
+            * gives us a compile time guarantee that we will have an interpreter to hand that can deal with any type F
-* tagless final makes testable functional effects
+* makes testable functional effects
     ```
     trait Console[F[_]] {
         def println(String line): F[Unit]